ibm-cloud-docs/secure-infrastructure-vpc/access-slz-cis.md

 {: #deploy-cis-app}
 {: step}

-1. Access the workload VSI (for example <your_prefix>-workload-server-001) through the management VPC.
+1. Access the workload VSI (for example, &lt;your_prefix>-workload-server-001) through the management VPC.

     1. Access the ACL of workload VPC and create an [inbound and outbound rule](/docs/vpc?topic=vpc-acl-create-ui&interface=ui) to enable SSH communication (port 22) for management VPC.
     1. Similarly, create an inbound and outbound rule to enable SSH in the ACL of management VPC for the workload VPC.